![]() |

 My little finger is thicker than my father's loins.
 Whereas my father loaded you with a heavy yoke, I will add to your yoke.
 My father disciplined you with whips, but I will discipline you with scorpions.
 (1 Kings 12:11)

-Rehoboam's subjects to the north of Jerusalem rebelled, and the rebellion turned into a bloody civil war.
 The leader of the revolt was a man called Jeroboam.
 Under his leadership, the north became an independent state, maintaining the name Israel.
+He was to reign from 922 to 901.
 The state to the south, which included Jerusalem, was smaller and less commercially advanced, and it became known as Judah.

 Like the Christians who were to become emperors of Rome, Jeroboam was not about to produce a revolution of any kind.
 He ruled according to custom, as an absolute monarch.
-He represted his rule as a continuation of the House of David -- David's dynasty.
-Under Jeroboam, Israel's economy grew.
+He represented his rule as a continuation of the House of David – David's dynasty.
+Jeroboam was ruling what was to be called Israel.

+Israel's economy grew.
 So too did its bureaucracy, the debt of peasants and herdsmen, and the number of people losing their land and selling themselves into slavery.
 Following Jeroboam's death in 901, Israel suffered from drought and an economic depression.
 With these came bitterness, intensified social unrest, a search for scapegoats and the rise to prominence of a man called Elijah.
 Elijah was a new kind of Hebrew prophet.
 Earlier prophets had been advisors to, or supporters of, Israel's monarchy.
 Elijah was hostile to that monarchy.

 Described in the First Book of Kings, Elijah was from a rural, cattle-raising region in Gilead, east of the Jordan River.
 The agricultural ways of the Canaanites were foreign to him.
 He preferred the rustic simplicity of Gilead to the cosmopolitanism that he found in Israel's cities.
 And, according to the Old Testament, he disliked injustice.
 Elijah was outspoken and acquired a following among Israel's rural people.
 He protested against land tenure and the enslavement of the poor by the rich.
-According to the Old Testament, he called for worship of Yahweh and opposed the worship of Ba'al and earned the emnity of Israel's king and queen, Ahab and Jezebel.
+According to the Old Testament, he called for worship of Yahweh and opposed the worship of Ba'al and earned the enmity of Israel's king and queen, Ahab and Jezebel.

 Assyria was re-establishing control in places in Mesopotamia, and Assyria's king and his warrior nobles yearned to win for themselves glory, gold, silver, copper, iron and whatever else they could plunder.
 They made raids westward, and they conquered Aramaean kingdoms in northern Syria.
 They headed south toward the Aramaic city of Damascus.
 King Ahab of Israel allied his nation with the Phoenicians and with Damascus against the Assyrians.
 This alliance is described as having put 10,000 infantrymen and 2,000 horse drawn chariots into the field against the Assyrians.
 And, in 853, in a great battle at QarQar in Syria, this force defeated and stopped the Assyrians.